Can I Place my 11-Month-Old for Adoption? [How the Adoption Process Works]

 Why Choosing Adoption is Always an Option

 If you have a strong feeling that adoption is the right decision for your 11-month-old, call 1-800-ADOPTION today to receive free information.
-You’ll be able to speak with a trained adoption professional that can provide invaluable insight into adoption for an 11-month-old with no obligation to choose adoption.
+You’ll be able to speak with a trained adoption professional that can provide invaluable insight into adoption for an 11-month-old.

 What are Some Reasons Women Choose Adoption for an 11-Month-Old?